Rounding Calculator

 Frequently Asked Questions

-Truncating simply cuts off digits without looking at what follows.
+Truncating drops digits without looking at what follows.
 3.7891 truncated to 2 places is 3.78.
-Rounding looks at the next digit to decide whether to round up or down.
-3.7891 rounded to 2 places is 3.79 (because the 3rd decimal, 9, is greater than or equal to 5).
-Truncating is always equivalent to floor for positive numbers, but rounding gives the closer result.
+Rounding looks at the next digit and moves up or down based on it.
+3.7891 rounded to 2 places is 3.79, because the dropped digit (9) is 5 or more.
+Truncation is the same as floor for positive numbers and the same as ceiling for negative numbers.
+Rounding gives the closer result on average, truncation is faster and always biased toward zero.

 Related Calculators